-This setting allows you to select the HTTP method you’d like to use when your Webhook request runs.
+The Request Method allows you to select the HTTP method you’d like to use when your Webhook request runs.

 There are several different methods to choose from, based on what type of connection you’re looking to create:

-This setting will communicate to your server what type of data is being sent in your Webhook.
+The Request Format will communicate to your server what type of data is being sent in your Webhook.
 This will also set the Content-Type header value for your data.

 There are two different request format types available: